AForbis/Election_Analysis/README.md

 ![](electionResultsPic.png)

 ## **Election-Audit Summary**
 In addition to reusing the script to audit another congressional election, the script could be modified to audit other types of elections (e.g., school board, U.S. Senate, U.S. presidential).
-The script could also be modified to report out additional voter data in each election (e.g., vote totals and percentages by gender, ethnicity, zipcode, income).
+The script could also be modified to report out additional voter demographic data in each election (e.g., vote totals and percentages by gender, ethnicity, zipcode, income).

 ## **Resources**
 - Data Source: [election_results.csv](election_results.csv)